How will self-driving cars change the way people live?

 Autonomous vehicles will play a big role in delivering a much safer environment because they follow the rules of the road, and disregard the possibility for human error, which is the leading cause of all car accidents.

 I expect that our children will live in a world where humans are not allowed to drive.
 1.2 million Deaths are caused by traffic accidents every year.
 95% of those are due to human error.

 The world is on the cusp of a transport revolution

 Gone are the days where we rely on human judgment alone to progress our journey.
+We strive to find ways of how self-driving cars will change the world.
 That’s why Intellias build safe, adaptive and AI-based automotive software at the forefront of Automotive R&D. We accelerate OEMs and Tier 1 companies’ autonomous vehicle launches by expanding their in-house engineering capacity, to bring the most exciting autonomous ideas to life.

 It is Autonomous Technology that will really transform our lives, because for the first time in history, mobility freedom will be available for everyone, everywhere.

 Economic impact of autonomous driving proliferation is huge

 Within ten years, the economic impact of autonomous driving will create up to $1 trillion for the US economy.

 The World Economic Forum anticipates driverless vehicles will generate $1 trillion in “economic benefit to consumers and society” over the next 10 years, and autonomous driving features will help prevent 9% of accidents by 2025 with the potential to save 900,000 lives in the next 10 years.

 Fast forward to 2040, autonomous vehicles are expected to amount to 25% of the global market.
 By 2050 revenue is projected to generate up to $7 trillion according to an estimate by Intel Corporation and Strategy Analytics.